 The live version of “Reelin’ and Rockin'” entered Billboard’s Hot 100 at #90 for the week ending December 2, 1972 (chart | magazine).
 It peaked almost 2½ months later at #27 for the week ending February 17, 1973 (chart | magazine).
 By then, though, it had already lost its star**; indeed, two weeks later, the single had fallen all the way out of the Hot 100.
 In all, it spent 13 weeks on the chart and, as it turned out, ended up being Chuck Berry’s last song to reach the Hot 100.

 In 2016, it was announced that Chuck Berry would be releasing his first studio album in 38 years, Chuck, in 2017.
-Indeed, as of this writing, his website redirects to a storefront webpage selling that album.
+Indeed, when this page was written, his website redirected to a storefront webpage selling that album.
 Sadly, Mr. Berry passed away at the age of 90 on March 18, 2017.

 Even over 60 years after his first single hit the Billboard charts, several of Chuck Berry’s songs are still receiving airplay.
 It would be nice to add one more to that list.